sedihglow/mother_nature_entertainment/README.md

 I can use cash app on door dash and tip a door dash driver for shoping for me while i sit on my laptop and stream.

+IT SUPPORTS THE DOORDASH AND DELIVERY DRIVERS OF THE OTHER APPS I WILL USE ASWELL, They pick up my food and stuff, good tips! even if i am in the building.
+Speading the love from all of us who get the donation support to support the places and people we love.

+THank you all, anything helps on this cooking and streaming adventure.

+Every cooks dream, have knifes, work a steady easier job, work for free to learn the fine techinical skills of different foods from around the world, and portland has all of that in one city.

 ---------------------